-Cell free DNA (cfDNA) refers to DNA fragments that is freely circulating in the bloodstream. cfDNA fragments have been thought to be continuously released into the circulation following apoptosis and necrosis of both cancerous and noncancerous cells, considering that they have the same sizes as the nucleosome unit.
+cfDNA (cell-free DNA) refers to DNA fragments that are no longer confined or encapsulated in a cell, and instead, freely circulating in the bloodstream. cfDNA fragments have been thought to be continuously released into the circulation following apoptosis and necrosis of both cancerous and noncancerous cells, considering that they both have the same sizes (170bp) as the nucleosome unit.

 New liquid biopsy testing technology utilizing cfDNA as circulating biomarkers has been applied in clinical medicine with multiple FDA approved test on market, for example, detection of epithelial growth factor receptor (EGFR) mutations with ctDNA in non-small cell lung cancer (NSCLC) has been approved as a companion diagnostic for EGFR tyrosine kinase inhibitors (EGFR-TKIs).

-Figure 1.
-MagVigen™ cfDNA Extraction workflow.
+Figure 1. cfDNA extraction workflow.

 How can we help?

 At NVIGEN, we are dedicated to developing highly sensitive sample and assay technology to empower personalized medicine.
-Our cfDNA extraction product and DNA sizing and cleanup nanobeads are popular choices to achieve high yield and high quality cell free DNA and discrete clean DNA fragment size ranges for a wide range of downstream genome-wide or targeted sequencing workflow.
+Our cfDNA Extraction Kit and DNA sizing and cleanup nanobeads are popular choices for high molecular weight molecules to achieve high yield and high quality cell free DNA, and discrete clean DNA fragment size ranges for a wide range of downstream genome-wide or targeted sequencing workflow.

 Customized product and assay development requests can be addressed to firstname.lastname@example.org to increase the potential applications of cfDNA and ctDNA for discovery research of tumor biology, clinical diagnostics, earlier cancer detection and targeted cancer therapy.